margo/specification/system-design/specification/margo-management-interface/specification-extensions.md

 - MUST have no spaces or special characters
 - MAY contain lowercase letters, digits, and dashes

-It is recommend to use identifying information as the unique name such as a company name, organization name, a combination of company name and department, etc. to reduce chances of naming conflicts.
+It is recommended to use identifying information as the unique name such as a company name, organization name, a combination of company name and department, etc. to reduce chances of naming conflicts.

 For example: